ardey26/learn_c/README.md

 ## The Checklist

-You've made an excellent point.
-"Understand" is a goal, not an action.
-A good roadmap should be a series of concrete tasks you can complete and check off.

-I've revised the entire list to ensure every single step is an actionable, hands-on task.
-Each item now asks you to write a specific program, implement a feature, or produce a tangible output.

-Here is the fully revised, actionable roadmap for learning C for Kernel Development.

 - [x] 1.
 Write a C program that prints "Hello, World!" to the console and compiles with `clang`.
 - [x] 2.
 Write a program that declares an integer, a character, and a float, assigns them values, and prints the values and their sizes using `sizeof`.
 - [ ] 3.
 Write a program that takes two numbers as input from the user (`scanf`) and prints their sum.